kasparsj/jquery-data-parallax/README.md

 **Type:** number or string (percentage or viewport units) or callback function
 **Default:** 0

-If you need to start the scene after document's beginning or "triggerElement"'s beginning.
+If you need to start the scene on an absolute offset or after/before "triggerElement"'s offset.

 #### duration
 **Type:** number or string (percentage or viewport units) or callback function